Tips for success with re-building your GFA-565 circuit board… in no particular order…

 - Thermal-compensation bias transistors: These are the small 2SC3478 and 2SA1376 transistors that are mounted to the output heatsinks, and connected with long wires to J104 and J105.
 They’ll need to be connected while you test, so just set the output module heatsinks on your bench near the board.
 (With nothing else connected to the output modules.)

 - Power supply requirements: The board has two negative and two positive voltage inputs.
 (Two fused positive and negative supply lines feed the current source circuitry, and two un-fused positive and negative supply lines feed the amp circuit.)
-These can simply be wired together for the test.
+These can simply be wired together in parallel for the test.
 Power supply ground connects to point 18, +20V to points 10 and 5, and -20V to points 11 and 6.
 These points are conveniently labeled on the board as Fz B+, FZ B-, UnFz B+ and UnFZ B-.

 Configure your lab power supply as a +/-20V bi-polar supply with a common ground.
 Positive and negative 20V is plenty to operate the circuit.
 Current limit to 1A to prevent major damage if something is wrong.
 (1A is probably more than it consumes; I haven’t actually measured it, so please let me know if you find out.)